akleinloog/website/content/about/experience.md

 [[experience]]
   title = "And many more..."
-  company = "Different companies, different industries" location = "In the Netherlands and abroad" date_start = "1987-04-26"
+  company = "Different companies, various industries" location = "In the Netherlands and abroad" date_start = "1987-04-26"
   date_end = "2012-08-01"